The Exclusivity Principle Determines the Correlation Monogamy

 See supplementary material for the proof.
-Note that Theorem 1 is a operational weak version of this theorem, since Lov\'{a}sz number of a graph is more difficult to calculate than the fractional packing number of a graph.
-If some experiments satisfy the conditions of theorem 1, they of course satisfy the condition of theorem 2, \emph{viz.}, they are monogamous.
-Actually, theorem 1 is the monogamy relations for any generalize probability theory which obeys EP and theorem 2 is the quantum version.
+Note that Theorem 1 is an operational weak version of this theorem since Lov\'{a}sz number of a graph is more difficult to calculate than the fractional packing number of a graph.
+If some experiments satisfy the conditions of theorem 1, they of course satisfy the condition of theorem 2, \emph{viz.}, and they are monogamous.
+Theorem 1 is the monogamy relations for any generalized probability theory which obeys EP and theorem 2 is the quantum version.

 \emph{Discussions and conclusions}\textemdash In this letter we investigated the monogamy of correlation inequality and indicated that the origin of the phenomenon is the EP.
-We gave the necessary and sufficient condition for several correlation experiments to be monogamous.
-Beside, we give some new type of monogamy relations, in particular, we give the monogamy of genuine nonlocality, its origin is still exclusivity.
-Our work provide some new evidences for EP being as a basic physical principle to give the prediction of the quantum mechanics.
+We gave the necessary and sufficient conditions for several correlation experiments to be monogamous.
+Besides, we give some new types of monogamy relations, in particular, we give the monogamy of genuine nonlocality, its origin is still exclusivity.
+Our work provides some new evidence for EP being a basic physical principle to give the prediction of quantum mechanics.

 Z.-A. J. acknowledges Bai-Chu Yu, Dong-Hui Yang, Biao Yi, Sheng Tan and Shi-Yu Cao for many beneficial discussions.
 This work is supported by the National Key R \& D Program (Grant No. 2016YFA0301700), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grants No. XDB01030100 and No. XDB01030300), and the National Natural Science Foundation of China (Grants No. 11275182 and No. 61435011).